petabyt/camlib/README.md

 - [ ] Complete most EOS/Canon vendor OCs
 - [ ] Transfer files, delete files
 - [ ] "Frontend" functions - generic wrappers for vendor specific things

-## Design
-- Data parsing, packet building, and packet sending/recieving is all done in a single buffer
-- No memory allocation by core lib
-- No platform specific code at the core
-- C99
-- Try and make it small, and easy to pick and pull out parts